data-integrations/wrangler/docs/functions/JSON.md

 ## Example Data

-Assume a input JSON as follows
+Assume a input record as follows

 ```
 {